 Agribusiness Consultant: as an agribusiness consultant you will be working closely with the farmers and landowners.
 You will also be required to use your technical and theoretical knowledge in helping them frame a successful agricultural model capable of generating sufficient income and employment.
 Apart from this, expanding their businesses and educating them on taking benefits from government-sponsored schemes and loans will also be your primary responsibility.

-Agriculture Development Officer: The primary responsibilities as an Agriculture Development Officer will be to devising plans and strategies to help develop the agriculture sector and increase the overall productivity in the area.
+Agriculture Development Officer: The primary responsibilities of an Agriculture Development Officer will be to devise plans and strategies to help develop the agriculture sector and increase the overall productivity in the area.
 Ensuring that the resources are in abundance and are evenly distributed among the farmers would also be part of your job.

 Agricultural Commodities Trader: Another popular work profile of an Agricultural Economics graduate is that of the commodities trader.
 If the stock market is your forte, then you might find this position very fascinating.
 In this role, you will be required to procure and trade in raw materials